Subzy132/eng130-aws-intro/README.md

 The benefits are that it is usualy very cost effective as you are only paying for the cloud service.
 You will be able to run your infrastructure more efficiently and scale your business whenever needed.

+- Ease of use
+- Flexibility
+- Robustness
+- Cost
+-

 ---

 ### What is AWS?
 Who is using it and why?